malramsay64/phd-thesis/03_Dynamics/introduction.md

 for the 3D case.
 Where $\Delta \vect{r}(t)$ is the displacement over all dimensions.

+The Mean-Squared-Displacement (MSD) has a characteristic shape, with the initial section representing the ballistic motion before particles have collided with any other.
+Since the particles are moving freely, the MSD has increases as a power law of order 2.
+This ballistic region transitions into a diffusive region where the dynamics are governed by many small steps.
-- TODO Characteristic shape of the diffusion constant
+This diffusive regime defines the diffusion constant, so the calculation of the diffusion constant is often written as

-This behaviour is consistent with experimental results where \ce{H1}-NMR is used to measure the diffusion constant [@Chang1994;@Chang1994a;@Fujara1992;@Mapes2006;@Andreozzi1997].
+$$ D = \frac{1}{2tN} \lim_{t\to\infty} \langle \Delta \vect{r}(t)^2 \rangle $$

+reflecting the long timescale behaviour.

+The Diffusion is measured in experimental systems using \ce{1H}-NMR [@Chang1994;@Chang1994a;@Fujara1992;@Mapes2006;@Andreozzi1997] which allows for direct comparison with simulation.

 ## Rotational Diffusion

-Rotational diffusion can be treated in the same way as translational diffusion, by measuring the small rotational changes over time
+There are two different formalisms of estimating rotational diffusion $D_r$, referred to as the Einstein and Debye formalisms. [@Kim2015;@Lombardo2006] The Einstein formulation treats the rotational motion in the same way as translational diffusion, by measuring the small rotational changes over time, giving

 $$ \frac{\d}{\d{t}} \langle \Delta \theta^2(t) \rangle = 2D_r $$

+for rotations in 2D.

 However, while the translational diffusion is directly comparable to experimental results, there not a comparable experimental observation.
-Instead rotational diffusion is described using a dipole relaxation formulation developed by @Kivelson1970.
+Instead the Debye model of rotational diffusion is described using a dipole relaxation formulation developed by @Kivelson1970.
 This describes rotational motion as a sequence of small infinitesimal jumps around the unit sphere